-Expected credit loss on amounts due from related parties
+Expected credit loss on amount due from a related party

-Amounts due from related parties are neither past due nor impaired and are estimated as collectable based on historical experience.
-There has been no impairment assessed on amounts due from related parties and accordingly no allowance for credit losses against these dues has been recognised.
+Amount due from a related party are neither past due nor impaired and is estimated as collectable based on historical experience.
+There has been no impairment assessed on amount due from a related party and accordingly no allowance for credit losses against the due has been recognised.